exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 The Docker client provides commands to download and manage such Docker Images.
 Running a Docker Image results in a so-called _Docker Container_.
 A Docker Container will maintain a _state_, including file system contents and running processes.
-The client can be used to start, stopp, and remove Docker Containers.
+The client can be used to start, stop, and remove Docker Containers.

 While a container is running you can
 * Connect to IP ports exposed by the container